 What does the GTA do?

-The goal of the Society is the further development of Gestalt theory in both fundamental and applied areas, as well as the promotion of interdisciplinary collaboration.
+The goal of the Society is the further development of Gestalt Theory in both theory and practice.
+As befits the broad scope oft he Gestalt Theoretic view, the GTA seeks to foster interdisciplinary collaboration.

-The Society organizes a scientific conference every two years, which serves both to discuss central theoretical positions and to exchange information about ongoing Gestalt theoretical work and projects.
+The Society sponsors a scientific conference every two years, aimed to further developing and expanding the Gestalt Theoretical view.
 The official conference languages are German and English.

-The official publication organ of the GTA is the journal Gestalt Theory: An International Multidisciplinary Journal, published three times a year.
-It features original works that contribute to the advancement of Gestalt theoretical research and application practices.
-Moreover, historically significant but hard-to-access publications are republished.
-This initiative seeks to address the incomplete reception of Gestalt theoretical writings caused by the emigration of prominent Gestalt theorists in the 1930s.
+The official publication of the GTA is the journal Gestalt Theory: An International Multidisciplinary Journal.
+Published three times a year.
+It features original works that look to further advance of Gestalt Theoretical research and practice.
+It also publishes historically significant, but often hard-to-find publications.
+This initiative seeks to overcome language barriers and otherwise further reunite scientific communities partially separated by the emigration of prominent Gestalt Theorists in the 1930s.

 Who can become a member?

-Since the Gestalt theoretical approach is inherently interdisciplinary, it allows for productive connections between various fields.
-For this reason, anyone who is capable and willing to promote Gestalt theoretical thinking and practice in the research and application contexts of their respective scientific discipline can become a member of the GTA.
+Since the Gestalt Theoretical approach is inherently interdisciplinary, it allows for productive connections between various fields.
+For this reason, membership in GTA is open to anyone who is interested in applying the Gestalt Theoretical view within their own scientific discipline or practical pursuit.